amitjangid80/multiutillib/README.md

  * @return - returns the string with spaces appended to the left of the string.
 **/
 Utils.leftPadding(String strText, int length);

+/**
+ * Schedules the shared element transition to be started immediately
+ * after the shared element has been measured and laid out within the
+ * activity's view hierarchy.
+Some common places where it might make
+ * sense to call this method are:
+ *
+ * (1) Inside a Fragment's onCreateView() method (if the shared element
+ *     lives inside a Fragment hosted by the called Activity).
+ *
+ * (2) Inside a Picasso Callback object (if you need to wait for Picasso to
+ *     asynchronously load/scale a bitmap before the transition can begin).
+ *
+ * @param activity - Activity on which shared transition is to be performed *
+ * @param sharedElement - The view on which the actual animation will be done **/
+Utils.scheduleStartPostponedTransition(final Activity activity, final View sharedElement)

+/**
+ * make text view resizable method
+ *
+ * this method will make the text view resizeable
+ * when you have a large description and don't want to show entire
+ * details completely then you can use this to show a link like text "See More" *
+ * @param tv - text view to make it resizeable
+ *
+ * @param maxLine - number of lines to be shown before see more button *
+ * @param expandText - text you want to show for the user to click
+ *                     Example: Read more (THIS IS USED BY DEFAULT) *
+ * @param viewMore - pass true for this parameter
+**/
+Utils.makeTextViewResizable(final TextView tv, final int maxLine, final String expandText, final boolean viewMore)

 ```

 ### AnimUtil